-A couple of years ago when Granola started to have its big moment in the US and I was on a road trip there, it became my favourite breakfast staple.
-The good-for-you ingredients, the heavenly flavour and the variety got me instantly.
-But when I came back to Austria Granola wasn’t really on the healthy train yet.
+A couple of years ago, when granola started to have its big moment in the US, and I was on a road trip there, it became my favourite breakfast staple.
+The good-for-you ingredients and the heavenly flavour got me instantly.
+But when I came back to Austria, granola wasn’t really on the healthy train yet.
 So you could either choose from sugary cereal options to satisfy your crunchy breakfast cravings or opt for a bland and lifeless healthy option that tasted, you know, healthy.

-So this was the start of my quest to create a healthy homemade Granola, which you can easily whip up at home, is the perfect healthy start into the day and still tastes like a sin.
-This was six years ago and I haven’t bought Granola since.
-Moreover, it’s the perfect food gift for friends and family, which I have gifted tons of times over the years and no one ever complained.
+It started my quest to create a granola recipe that tastes like a sin and is easy to whip up at home.
+And let me tell you, I have not bought granola in stores since.
+Moreover, it is the perfect food gift for friends and family, which I have gifted tons of times over the years, and no one ever complained.
 Winner!

 Recipe variations and substitutions